 Or what about that basement space you’re using to store old items?
 Instead of letting the space go to waste, perhaps try to clean it and sublet it out to another business who could use the discounted space.

-Bottom line: The coronavirus will go away and when that happens, you will be glad you kept the band together to make some new, beautiful music when the time comes.
+Bottom line: Each new crisis will end at some point, and you will be glad you kept the band together to make some new, beautiful music when the time comes.

 Bank of America, N.A. engages with Steve Strauss to provide materials for informational purposes only, and is not responsible for, and does not guarantee or endorse any of the third-party products or services mentioned.
 All third-party logos and company names mentioned herein are the property of their respective owners and are used under license from Steve Strauss.